Mobutu Sese Seko: One-man rule

 By 1977, Mobutu's nationalizations had precipitated such an economic slump that Mobutu was forced to try to woo foreign investors back.
 Katangan rebels based in Angola invaded Zaire that year, in retaliation for Mobutu's support for anti-MPLA rebels.
 France airlifted 1,500 Moroccan paratroopers into the country and repulsed the rebels, ending Shaba I. The rebels attacked Zaire again, in greater numbers, in the Shaba II invasion of 1978.
 The governments of Belgium and France deployed troops with logistical support from the United States and defeated the rebels again.
 The poor performance of the Zairian Army during both Shaba invasions, which humiliated Mobutu by forcing him to ask for foreign troops, did not lead to military reforms.
-However, Mobutu reduced the size of the Army from 51,000 troops in 1978 down to 23,000 troops in 1980.
+Mobutu reduced the size of the Army from 51,000 troops in 1978 down to 23,000 troops in 1980.
 By 1980, it was estimated that about 90% of the Zairian Army were Ngbandi as Mobutu did not trust the other peoples of Zaire to serve in the Army.
 The most loyal and best of Mobutu's units were his bodyguards, the Israeli-trained Special Presidential Division (Division Spéciale Présidentielle) that was made up exclusively of Ngbandi and was always commanded by one of Mobutu's relatives.

 Mobutu was re-elected in single-candidate elections in 1977 and 1984.
 He spent most of his time increasing his personal fortune, which in 1988 was estimated to amount to no less than US$50 million.
-He held most of it out of the country in Swiss banks (however, a comparatively small $3.4 million was declared found in Swiss banks after he was ousted.).
+He held most of it out of the country in Swiss banks.
+A comparatively small $3.4 million was found in Swiss banks after he was ousted.
 This was almost equivalent to the amount of the country's foreign debt at the time.
 In a speech that he delivered on 20 May 1976 in a football stadium in Kinshasa that was filled with some 70,000 people, Mobutu openly accepted petty corruption, stating: "If you want to steal, steal a little in a nice way, but if you steal too much to become rich overnight, you will be caught".
 By 1989, the government was forced to default on international loans from Belgium.